Support Athens by Locals!

 You can find more information on using ATMs in Greece below.

-If for whatever reason you would prefer to go to a local bank or currency exchange bureau to get cash rather than withdrawing from an ATM, you’ll have plenty of options in the city center of Athens.
+If, for whatever reason, you would prefer to go to a local bank or currency exchange bureau to get cash rather than withdraw from an ATM, you’ll have plenty of options in the city center of Athens.
 Here are a few of them:

 Central Bank of Greece